 Note: No appointment is needed to process your Report of Birth at the Embassy.
 Kindly note that processing hours are from 9:00 a.m. to 2:00 p.m., Mondays to Fridays except holidays.

 Births of Filipino citizens abroad must be reported and duly registered.
 The Philippine Embassy registers births of Filipino citizens in Norway, Denmark, Finland, Iceland, and Sweden.

 - Duly accomplished Report of Birth Form - bring four (4) signed originals (Note: The form is now fillable.
 You may enter information as needed and then print out the form with the entries typed-in.
 Although you can save the blank form, the content cannot be saved if you are using Adobe Acrobat Reader.
 You need to print out the form after filling it in.)
 (If filing the Report of Birth at a Philippine Honorary Consulate (and not at the Embassy), please have field no. 20 signed first by a notarius publicus.)

 - Foreign birth certificate of the applicant, bearing both parents’ names, authenticated by the Ministry of Foreign Affairs in the country of birth - bring one (1) original and four (4) photocopies; original will be returned to applicant (Note: If the document is not in English, kindly have the document translated into English and have the translation notarized, before having it authenticated.)

 - Data page of passports of parents - bring four (4) photocopies

-- Parents' Marriage Certificate (MC) in Security Paper (SECPA) issued by the Philippine Statistics Authority (PSA) or Report of Marriage - bring four (4) photocopies
+- Parents' Marriage Certificate (MC) in Security Paper (SECPA) issued by the Philippine Statistics Authority (PSA) or Report of Marriage - bring original and four (4) photocopies

 - Affidavit of Delayed Registration of Birth if the Report of Birth is filed more than one (1) year after applicant's birth date - bring one (1) signed original and three (3) photocopies

 - Affidavit to Use the Surname of the Father executed by the mother, if parents are not married and the parents would like the applicant to bear the father's surname (if not filed, the applicant will automatically bear the surname of the mother) - bring one (1) signed original and three (3) photocopies